The future of our cemeteries

 No, we're not cutting down 12 acres of woodland.
 Any such claims are untrue.

 Currently, we only have two projects agreed for implementation that will have limited impact on wooded areas:

 Area Z, Camberwell Old Cemetery

-- the entire project site (including Underhill Road boundary improvements) is 3.12 acres but, by no means, is all of this covered in trees
+- the entire project site (including Underhill Road boundary improvements) is 3.12 acres however, by no means

 - we have removed 19 significant trees in total (trees with a trunk over 75mm in girth)

 - following redevelopment of the site we intend to plant 60 new trees